-Regarding the global bank and periphery banks, the (effective) collateral-loan ratio, $\kappa$ , is set at 0.4 for MAEs, and at 0.2 for SMICs, to capture weaknesses in debt enforcement procedures in the latter group of countries, as documented by Djankov et al. (2008).
-The elasticity of the repayment probability with respect to the effective collateral-loan ratio is set at $\varphi_1^C = 0.05$ for MAEs, and $\varphi_1^P = 0.1$ for SMICs, whereas the elasticity with respect to deviations in output from its steady state is set initially at $\varphi_2^C = 0.1$ for the core and, consistent with Agénor et al. (2018), $\varphi_2^P = 0.2$ for the periphery.
+Regarding the global bank and periphery banks, the (effective) collateral-loan ratio, $\kappa$ , is set at 0.4 for MAEs and at 0.2 for SMICs, to capture weaknesses in debt enforcement defined as the sum of holdings of periphery bonds by core households and foreign borrowing by periphery banks, minus holdings of core bonds by periphery households.

+procedures in the latter group of countries, as documented by Djankov et al. (2008).
+The elasticity of the repayment probability with respect to the effective collateral-loan ratio is set at $\varphi_1^C = 0.05$ for MAEs and $\varphi_1^P = 0.1$ for SMICs, whereas the elasticity with respect to deviations in output from its steady state is set initially at $\varphi_2^C = 0.1$ for the core and, consistent with Agénor et al. (2018), $\varphi_2^P = 0.2$ for the periphery.
 The cost parameters $\gamma^C$ and $\gamma^P$ are set at 0.2 and 0.1, respectively, in order to generate sensible values for initial interest rates.
 The elasticities $\eta_D$ , $\eta_L$ and $\zeta_L$ are set equal to 2.5, 4.5 and 4.5, respectively.
-This gives a mark-down of the deposit rate relative to the policy rate of about 100 basis points in the core region, and a mark-up of the loan rate over the policy rate (given repayment probabilities 0.96 in the core and 0.936 in the periphery) of about 260 basis points in the core, and 420 basis points in the periphery.
+This gives a mark-down of the deposit rate relative to the policy rate of about 100 basis points in the core region, and a mark-up of the loan rate over the policy rate (given repayment probabilities of 0.96 in the core and 0.936 in the periphery) of about 260 basis points in the core and 420 basis points in the periphery.
 The latter results are in line with the evidence for MAEs and SMICs, which suggests significantly higher default rates and higher lending spreads for the latter group of countries.

 The degree of persistence in the core central bank's policy response, $\chi$ , is set at 0.7, whereas the response parameters of its policy rate to inflation and output deviations, $\varepsilon_1$ and $\varepsilon_2$ , are set at 1.7 and 0.1, respectively, as in Coenen et al. (2009).
-For the periphery central bank, the corresponding values are $\chi = 0.0$ , $\varepsilon_1 = 2.0$ and $\varepsilon_2 = 0.4$ , based on the evidence reported in Agénor et al. (2014, 2018).
-In particular, the weight on output fluctuations in SMICs is significantly higher than in MAEs, which is a well-documented fact in the literature.
-The required reserve ratio $\mu$ is set at 0.3, consistent with the evidence for some major countries in Latin America (see Agénor and Pereira da Silva 2017).
+For the periphery central bank, the corresponding values are $\chi = 0.0$ , $\varepsilon_1 = 2.0$ , and $\varepsilon_2 = 0.4$ , based on the evidence reported in Agénor et al. (2014, 2018).
+In particular, the weight on output fluctuations in SMICs is significantly higher than in MAEs, a well-documented fact in the literature.
+The required reserve ratio, $\mu$ , is set at 0.3, consistent with the evidence for some major countries in Latin America (see Agénor and Pereira da Silva (2017)).

-The share of non-interest government spending in final output, $\varphi^G$ , is set at 0.2 for the core (as in Coenen et al. (2009), again, and Alpanda and Aysan (2014)) and 0.25 for the periphery, as in Agénor et al. (2018).
-These values are consistent with actual data for MAEs and SMICs, and close to those used in a number of other contributions.
+The share of noninterest government spending in final output, $\varphi^G$ , is set at 0.2 for the core (as in Coenen et al. (2009), again, and Alpanda and Aysan (2014)) and 0.25 for the periphery, as in Agénor et al. (2018).
+These values are consistent with actual data for MAEs and SMICs and close to those used in a number of other contributions.

 Parameter values are summarized in Table 1, whereas initial steady-state values for some key variables are shown in Table 2.
-They indicate, in particular, that the shares of (IG) exports are of the order of 10% for both regions, and that the amount of loans from the global bank to the periphery banks is relatively large in proportion of the region's output.
-The macroprudential tax rates, $\tau^{C}$ and $\tau^{P}$ , are set at 0 initially in both regions.
+They indicate, in particular, that the shares of (intermediate good) exports are of the order of 10 percent for both regions, and that the amount of loans from the global bank to the periphery banks is relatively large in proportion of the region's output.
+The macroprudential tax rates, $\tau^C$ and $\tau^P$ , are set at 0 initially in both regions.